ymzhang-neo/Design-Obs/README.md

 - To subclassify experimental units based on their propensity scores (Imbens and Rubin 2015), and
 - To assess the covariate balance after matching/subclassification.

+The sub-directory Simulation_studies contains R code that implements simulation studies from